-For a good example of this, consider one of my papers from Learning @ Scale this year.
+For a good example of this, consider one of my papers from Learning @ Scale.
 The paper was about my undergraduate MOOC that we also offer for Georgia Tech credit.
 The solution is a course — if it was a class project, it would sit squarely within the content track.
 The paper covers (a) why an online course for this is necessary, (b) what other people have done to teach this topic, (c) why this course design is different, (d) the evaluation methodology for investigating the course, (e) the results of that methodology, and (f) the limitations.

 But for this class…

 Note that for this class, we don’t expect everyone to have a publication-worthy paper.
 The hope is that many of you will have that, but that isn’t a requirement of the class.
 Our goal is to set the stage for some of you to potentially reach that point, but most people won’t.

 Specifically, in the context of a college semester, it’s entirely reasonable that you only built something and did not have time to evaluate it.
 Or, you conducted some research, but the conclusions are too preliminary or the methodology too uncontrolled to make for a strong contribution.
 That’s perfectly fine.

 So for many of you, this may seem like a silly exercise.
 Most projects in the class aren’t at the point of being publishable, nor should they be after only a few weeks.
 Maybe it’s a good experience and learning exercise, but is it really worth it?